micmejia/bible-dump/NKJV/Job/Job 23.md

 For God made my heart weak, And the Almighty terrifies me;

 ###### 17
-Because I was not cut off [^c]from the presence of darkness, And He did _not_ hide deep darkness from my face.
+Because I was not cut off from the presence of darkness, And He did _not_ hide deep darkness from my face.